bempp/bempp-handbook/content/installation.rst

 ==================

 The quick installation gets you up and running on a CPU based system.
 It works on Mac OS, Linux and the Windows Subsystem for Linux.
-The only Requirements is a working `conda` installation.
+The only requirement is a working `conda` installation.

 First, if not already done, enable the conda-forge channel.